ElizaKartchner/genomeWars/README.md

 # ~30 seconds
 gzip -d GRCh38_latest_genomic.fna.gz
 ```
-You can make sure it worked by running `head -10 GRCh38_latest_genomic.fna` to show the first 10 lines
+You can make sure it worked by running `head -10 GRCh38_latest_genomic.fna` to show the first 10 lines.
+The first line will say ">NC_000001.11 Homo sapiens chromosome 1, GRCh38.p14 Primary Assembly" followed by lines of "N's"

 To see all the different sequences the FASTA file has, you can look for all the '>' symboles in the file by running `grep -F ">" GRCh38_latest_genomic.fna`

-3. You should now have a file called "GRCh38_latest_genomic.fna."
+3. You should now have a file called "GRCh38_latest_genomic.fna" that is located in the db folder you created earlier.
 This file is about 3GB large.
 To make it into a database compatible with BLAST, use makeblastdb.

 ```sh
 # ~30 seconds
 makeblastdb -in ./GRCh38_latest_genomic.fna -dbtype nucl -title GRCh38_latest_genomic -parse_seqids
 ```
-*Note:* Before running this command, make sure you have access to the BLAST executables, and have exported it into your $PATH environment variable
+*Note:* Before running this command, make sure you have access to the BLAST executables, and have exported it into your $PATH environment variable during the vecscreen set up.
+See step 2.1 number 3.

 This creates a number of files, including a .njs file containing the database metadata.
 You're now ready to run BLAST analysis against the human genome.